kyma-project/kyma/docs/compass/03-01-labels.md

 }
 ```

-> **TIP:** For all the GraphQL query and mutation examples that you can use, go to [this](https://github.com/kyma-incubator/compass/tree/master/components/director/examples) directory.
+> **TIP:** For all the GraphQL query and mutation examples that you can use, go to the [`examples`](https://github.com/kyma-incubator/compass/tree/master/components/director/examples) directory.

 LabelDefinition key has to be unique for a given tenant.
 You can provide only one value for a given label.
 However, this label can contain many elements, depending on the LabelDefinition schema.
 In the following example, the type of the label value is `Any`, which means that the value can be of any type, such as `JSON`, `string`, `int` etc.: